 According to Judge James Y. Campbell in his history of Anderson County gives credit for laying out the town the town becoming Jerome to Dr. George W. Cooper.
 Location of the town was Section35, Township 20, range18.
 The plat for the townsite was filed at the land office in Lecompton on December 26, 1857.
 Kansas was still a territory at this time.
 Dr. Cooper had a lithographed map of Jerome showing steamboats paddling up and down the Pottawatomie Creek with busy wharves and streets lined with impressive buildings crowded with people.
 Many lots were sold in the town and years later landowners would come to Anderson County to look at their property.

-By 1870 it had grown considerably and the town's name was changed to Central City.
-Hopes for the town was raised when they started work on a railroad to run through Central City.
+By 1870 it had grown considerably, and the town's name was changed to Central City.
+Hopes for the town were raised when they started work on a railroad to run through Central City.
 However, the railroad never materialized and Central City slowly died off.
-Evidence of the railroad still remain to this day as the bridge abutments still remain at the Cedar Creek crossing and west of the creek you can see where grading for the railroad was started north of Mont Ida.
-All that remains today of Central City is the cemetery located a quarter mile west of the county road.
-The stone pillars for the cemetery gate remains in place on the road.
+Evidence of the railroad remain to this day as the bridge abutments remain at the Cedar Creek crossing, just north of the Missouri Pacific Railroad trestle, and west of the creek you can see where grading for the railroad was started north of Oneida, now known as Mont Ida.